bcgov/public-cloud-techdocs/docs/azure/best-practices/be-mindful.md

 When working with Azure services, it's important to understand the differences between [control-plane](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/control-plane-and-data-plane#control-plane) and [data-plane](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/control-plane-and-data-plane#data-plane) access.
 The control plane is used to manage resources, while the data plane is used to interact with the resources themselves.

-Even though someone may have **Owner-level** permissions on a resource, they may not have the necessary permissions to interact with the **data plan**e.
+Even though someone may have **Owner-level** permissions on a resource, they may not have the necessary permissions to interact with the **data plane**.
 This is because the data plane permissions are separate from the control plane permissions.

 For example, some Azure services and solution patterns may require additional data-level permissions, such as [Storage Blob Data Reader](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles/storage#storage-blob-data-reader), [Search Index Data Contributor](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles/ai-machine-learning#search-index-data-contributor), etc.